11 Phenomenal Company Cultures With Key Takeaways

 To meet these challenges, Facebook has created conference rooms, separate buildings, lots of outdoor roaming space for breaks, and has management (even CEO Mark Zuckerberg) working in the open office space alongside other employees.

-It’s an attempt at a flat organisational culture using the buildings and space itself to promote a sense of equality among the competition.
+It’s an attempt at a flat organizational culture using the buildings and space itself to promote a sense of equality among the competition.

 With topping 10,000 employees, they needed a new building.
 So they opened MPK20 (Menlo Park Campus building 20).
 The goal of the building was to be to create a space that’s eco-friendly and reflects Facebook’s mission to connect people.